Elijah Price: It has begun. Tell me something, David. When you woke up this morning... Was it still there? The sadness?

 David Dunn: You are a very strange man.

 Elijah Price: You could have been a tax accountant.
 You could have owned your own gym.
 You could have opened a chain of restaurants.
-You could've done of ten thousand things, but in the end, you chose to protect people. *You* made that decision, and I find that very, very interesting.
+You could've done one of ten thousand things, but in the end, you chose to protect people. *You* made that decision, and I find that very, very interesting.
+Now all I need is your credit card number.

 Joseph Dunn: I thought maybe because you're my dad...
 I thought I might be like you...
 I'm not like you...